FiguraMC/Figura/README.md

 * Are you new to Figura and are looking for a video tutorial about how everything works?
 You should probably watch Chloe's [Figura tutorial series](https://www.youtube.com/playlist?list=PLNz7v2g2SFA8lOQUDS4z4-gIDLi_dWAhl) on YouTube

-* Do you wish there was a wiki for the rewrite?
+* Do you wish there was another wiki for the rewrite?
   Slyme has an [unofficial wiki](https://slymeball.github.io/Figura-Wiki) covering most of Figura's basics

-* If you want a more in-depth wiki, with the GitHub style, Katt made one [here](https://wiki.figuramc.org/)

 * Do you use VSCode and wish Figura's documentation autocompleted in the editor?
 GrandpaScout saves the day with their [VSDocs](https://github.com/GrandpaScout/FiguraRewriteVSDocs/wiki)